aws-samples/aws-draco/README.md

 The code is written in NodeJS.
 There is a Ruby Rakefile that simplifies the development process with tasks to set the environment and upload the code to an S3 bucket for deployment using the CloudFormation console.

-### KMS Permissions

-Note that the KMS permissions used in the code are somewhat, but not completely, minimalist.
-You may wish to curtail them further.

 ### Rake Tasks